nolan-h-hamilton/Consenrich/docs/source/examples.rst

 As in `Andersson et al. <https://genome.cshlp.org/content/19/10/1732>`_,

-* Near the transcription start site of `PRRC1`, we observe a strong, transient H3K27ac peak followed by a broad increase in Consenrich-estimated H3K36me3 signal
+* Near the transcription start site of `PRRC1`, we observe a strong, transient H3K4me3 peak followed by a broad increase in H3K36me3 signal
-* Within `PRRC1`, the strongest H3K36me3 Consenrich-estimated signals appear at exons >1, `GENCODE-annotated <https://www.gencodegenes.org/human/release_47.html>`_ followed by abrupt depletions
+* Within `PRRC1`, the strongest H3K36me3 Consenrich-estimated signals appear at `GENCODE-annotated <https://www.gencodegenes.org/human/release_47.html>`_ exons > 1 followed by abrupt depletion.

 Runtime and Memory Profiling
 ''''''''''''''''''''''''''''''''''